helmless/helmless/docs/docs/cloudrun/quickstart.md

 This is your service configuration.
 It defines everything about your service that would normally be defined via the GCP Console or Terraform.

 !!! note "Helmless Chart Schema"
-    You can find the full schema for the Google Cloud Run Service Helmless chart [here](/docs/cloudrun/schemas). <!-- markdown-link-check-disable-line -->
+    You can find the full schema for the Google Cloud Run Service Helmless chart [here](../schemas/index.md).

 ## Step 3: Generate the Cloud Run Configuration